Agit Kabayel

 Agit Kabayel (born 23 September 1992) is a German professional boxer.
-At regional level, he has held multiple heavyweight championships, including the European title twice from March 2023 to present, and previously between 2017 and 2019.
+He has held the World Boxing Council (WBC) interim heavyweight title since February 2025.
+At regional level, he has held multiple heavyweight championships, including the European title twice between 2017 and 2024.

+As of October 2025, Kabayel is ranked as the world's third-best active heavyweight by BoxRec and fourth by The Ring.

 Professional career

-European heavyweight champion
+European champion

 Kabayel compiled a perfect record of 15–0 before winning the vacant European heavyweight title with a unanimous decision victory against Herve Hubeaux on 24 February 2017 in Cologne, Germany.

 In his next fight, Kabayel defended his European heavyweight title against former WBC world title challenger Derek Chisora at the Casino de Monte Carlo Salle Medcin in Monte Carlo, Monaco on 4 November 2017.
 Chisora was ranked #8 by the WBC at the time.
 In a largely low-key affair, Kabayel outboxed his opponent to a majority decision victory.
 The judges' scorecards read 115–113, 115–114, 114–114 in Kabayel's favour, handing Chisora his 8th professional loss.
 Chisora started the fight slow, remaining patient.
 He became more active after round 6, but failed to bustle the attack on Kabayel, who moved well with his feet.
 Kabayel also used quick combinations and jabs to win many of the rounds.

 On 2 March 2019, Kabayel beat Andriy Rudenko by unanimous decision in a 12 round contest.